false

 What if I don't want to practise law?

-If you are unsure of your career path following completion of your degree, you may like to contact the University of Sydney’s Careers Centre for further information on alternative careers.
+A law degree can take you so many places beyond practising law!
+If you would like to discuss further, or are unsure of your career path following completion of your degree, you may like to access the resources on the Law Careers Canvas Portal or contact the University of Sydney’s Careers Centre team for further information on other careers.